pshem/flick/README.md

 ```

 The most probable cause of your problems is a 3 element touchscreen name.
 To fix it, simply change 5 to 6 inside ` awk '{print $5}' `
-Another probable cause of failure is having a touchscreen whose name doesn't include the word touchscreen.
-To fix it, check how your touch device is called.
-You can then change line 7 behind the '=' sign(make sure to leave no spaces in between or variable assignment will fail) to your touchscreen's name.
+Another probable cause of failure is a touchscreen, whose name doesn't include the word "touchscreen".
+To fix it, check how your touch device is called and change line 7 behind the '=' sign to your touchscreen's name.
+Make sure to leave no spaces in between or variable assignment will fail.

 Yet another reason for the program's failure is running a display server other than X.org.
-If you are using Fedora 25 or Ubuntu 16.10 in the Unity8 desktop, this is the case.
+If you are using Fedora 25+, or Ubuntu 16.10 with the Unity 8 desktop, this is the case.

 ## License
-This code is distributed under the terms of the [LGPL][license]
+This code is distributed under the terms of the LGPL, version 3 or higher.
+For more info, read the
+[LICENSE][license] file distributed with the source code.

 [license]: /LICENSE.MD